ThePerfectLegend/BaliGo/README.md

 ## Used Technologies

 * An architecture MVVM
 * The interface is developed on SwiftUI.
-The map is implemented on the MapKit with UIViewRepresentable wrapper for integrate view into your SwiftUI view hierarchy
+The map is implemented on the MapKit with UIViewRepresentable wrapper for integrate view into SwiftUI view hierarchy
 * Saving data in UserDefaults
 * Networking with iCloud.
 Asynchronous data loading